JakeTreska/Jake-Treska/README.md

 ## 🚀 About Me

-I'm an aspiring test and research engineer with a background in computer science and applied AI.
-I’ve worked on cutting-edge machine learning pipelines—from classifying neurological patterns in MRI data to enhancing real-time video for drone surveillance.
-I enjoy building reliable, efficient systems, whether it's for autonomous navigation or image-text consistency evaluation.
+Aspiring AI/ML Engineer with a solid foundation in computer science, hands-on experience in embedded systems, and applied machine learning.
+Skilled in collaborating across multidisciplinary teams, analyzing complex data, and communicating technical insights clearly.
+Eager to apply both technical and analytical strengths in real-world defense engineering challenges.

 Currently, I’m diving into 3D vision, point cloud processing, and multimodal AI.
 I'm especially excited by the intersection of ML and embedded systems for real-world applications in defense, healthcare, and aerospace.